-The ToR describes the draft Engagement Plan prepared and undertaken by Stelco for the development of this ToR, as well as the program proposed for the subsequent EA process.
+The ToR describes the draft Consultation Plan prepared and undertaken by Stelco for the development of this ToR, as well as the program proposed for the subsequent EA process.

 Engagement and consultation with the public and other stakeholders is a key component of the EA process.
 It enables stakeholders to participate in the planning process and enhance the quality of the project.
-The key instruments in the Engagement Plan that were used to engage the public and other stakeholders and elicit feedback during the ToR preparation were Virtual Consultation Event #1, Technical Bulletin #1, the project website and emails.
+The key instruments in the Consultation Plan that were used to engage the public and other stakeholders and elicit feedback during the ToR preparation were Virtual Consultation Event #1, Technical Bulletin #1, the project website and emails.
 The public provided some valuable feedback during Virtual Consultation Event #1 including ranking the importance of environmental components used to assess 'Alternatives To' that was used in the ToR.

 A list of potentially affected Indigenous Communities was developed in consultation with the MECP and the Ministry of Indigenous Affairs during the development of this ToR.
 A program to engage and consult with the three identified Indigenous Communities was carried out considering their specific needs and specific issues.
 The Indigenous Communities were consulted on how they would like to be involved in the EA process.
 Stelco staff were available to meet with interested Indigenous Communities and discuss the proposed project at any time during the development of the ToR.
 Meetings with two of the identified Indigenous Communities occurred.
-The third community has not responded to multiple emails and phone calls to discuss the project.